 When Paul addressed the issue in 1 Corinthians 8, he commanded that love, not personal knowledge, should guide the decision.
 Then he laid out the following case:

-- There is only one God, and idols don’t qualify.
-They amount to nothing.
+- There is only one God, and idols amount to nothing.
 Their priests therefore sacrifice animals to nothing.
 Nothing of spiritual significance happens to the meat.

 - But not all Christians know that.
 Some with weak faith think that food sacrificed to these inconsequential non-entities is defiled.

-- Strong Christians have freedom to eat whatever they want, but eating or not eating doesn’t bring anyone closer to God.
+- Strong Christians have freedom to eat whatever they want.
+Eating or not doesn’t bring anyone closer to God.

 - But if a weak Christian sees a strong Christian eating in an idol’s temple, he might be tempted to do the same, even though his faith isn’t strong enough for him to be sure it’s all right.